 This project, already having being implemented in pilot form in the Northern Province, aims to improve the skills of existing primary care health work force in integrating mental health into primary care services across all districts of the Northern Province.

-This project has two specific aims:
+This project had two specific aims:

 A comprehensive cross-sectional study was completed in 2015-2016 to identify the mental disorder burden at primary care level in the region.
-The setting was all 5 districts in Northern Sri Lanka and will focus on populations who are conflict-affected, forced internal migrants and returnees.
-Understanding mental health care burden and needs in the region will inform the intervention development and delivery to adequately address the treatment gap at primary care level.
+The setting was all 5 districts in Northern Sri Lanka and focused on populations who are post-conflict internally displaced populations and returnees.
+Understanding mental health care burden and needs in the region informs the intervention development and delivery to adequately address the treatment gap at primary care level.

 This project hopes to:

-- provide a comprehensive account of the prevalence of mental disorders at primary care level within post-conflict Northern Sri Lanka,
+Provide a comprehensive account of the prevalence of mental disorders at primary care level within post-conflict Northern Sri Lanka

-- improve patient outcomes by integrating mental health into the primary health care system.
+Improve patient outcomes by integrating mental health into the primary health care system